Pricci's Free Daily Feature Race Analysis

 Written by John Pricci

-Taking Pictavia to win and an exacta box with Time On.
+Taking Silver Timber to win at 2-1 or greater and an exacta box with the starting member of the Clement entry.

 Written by John Pricci